Mycenae

 the ancient past is buried under the modern town, but the archaeological

-museum on the town's impressive main platia is worth stopping for.
-Restaurants
+museum on the town's impressive main platia is worth stopping for though it has been temporarily closed for 3 years.
+Instead visit the Byzantine Museum in

 is the most popular tourist attraction in the city and is bigger then the